UX audit. Self-service guide & few rad resources to make things rolling

-Heuristic evaluation of the interface was developed in 1990 by Jakob Nielsen (actually, Rolf Molich was also involved).
-It is thought that the method should determine the UX-interface problem, based on the human factor.
-There are 10 heuristics in total.
-There are no scientific proof behind them and UX-specialists still argue about their use.
+Heuristic evaluation of the interface was developed in 1990 by Jakob Nielsen (and Rolf Molich involved).
+It assumes that the method should determine the UX-interface problem, based on the human factor.
+There are ten heuristics in total.
+There is no scientific proof behind them, and UX-specialists still argue about their use.

-- a popular method.
-Ask any UX-designer and they will confirm – the method is “alive and kicking”.
+- A popular method.
+Ask any UX-designer, and they will confirm – the technique is “alive and kicking.”

 - you will not find errors outside heuristics

 Find 3-5 experts in UX design and ask to audit the site.
-In a two-day period, experts will find 95% of bad spots and file you a report.
+In two days, experts will find 95% of bad spots and file you a report.